Undergraduate Degree Programs

 Upon advisement, students may be required to demonstrate foreign language proficiency when a chosen program of study requires translation skills.

 Master of Science in Education: History

-In addition to the requirements established by the College of Education, students seeking this degree must take 12 semester hours in History courses.
+In addition to the requirements established by the College of Education and Professional Studies, students seeking this degree must take 12 semester hours in History courses.